Clearbrook, Minnesota: Agriculture

 One of the notable local industries is the cultivation of wild rice, with cultivated paddies north of Clearbrook.
 Clearbrook also has large rice processing plant, owned by Riviana Foods.

 Oil pipeline

 Clearbrook has a significant oil pipeline junction between the Enbridge Pipeline - Lakehead (U.S. Mainline) system, Minnesota Pipe Line, and North Dakota Pipeline Company system.
 Clearbrook made national news on November 28, 2007, when two pipeline workers were killed after a large fire erupted while they were repairing a leak in the pipeline.

 Education

 Clearbrook is the home of Clearbrook-Gonvick High School.

 Notable people

 Clearbrook is the birthplace, home, and final resting place of Wes Westrum, a major league baseball catcher and manager.
 Westrum was on the cover of the first edition of Sports Illustrated on August 16, 1954.

-It is the hometown of Alan Sparhawk and Mimi Parker, members of the indie rock group Low.
+Mimi Parker and Alan Sparhawk of the influential American indie rock band Low (band) met and grew up in Clearbrook while attending grade school.